Night Shift Dilemma: How Should We Handle Staff Playing Poker with Guests?

 White Eagle

-Every organization has a disciplinary matrix which is communicated to employees and referred to in times of need.
+Every organization should have a disciplinary matrix that is communicated to employees and referred to in times of need.
 If your organization doesn't have one, please create it; otherwise, you are inviting trouble for yourself.
 In this case, issue a warning to the employee.

 Additionally, you should have activities for learning and fun for employees during their free time, such as an e-learning portal, to enhance productivity and prevent employees from feeling bored and engaging in inappropriate activities.